 Investors in mutual funds can incur two primary types of fees and expenses when purchasing and holding mutual fund shares: sales loads and mutual fund expenses.
-Sales loads are one-time fees paid either at the time of purchase (front-end loads) or when shares held for less than a specified number of years are redeemed (back-end loads, also known as contingent deferred sales loads, or CDSLs).
-Mutual fund expenses include ongoing charges for portfolio management, fund administration, and shareholder services, as well as fund distribution charges (known as 12b-1 fees).33

-Sales loads often are waived for mutual funds purchased through 401(k) plans, but 401(k) investors do incur the fund expenses of the mutual funds in their 401(k) accounts.
+Sales loads are onetime fees paid either at the time of purchase (front-end loads) or when shares held for less than a specified number of years are redeemed (back-end loads, also known as contingent deferred sales loads, or CDSLs).
+Mutual fund expenses include ongoing charges for portfolio management, fund administration, and shareholder services, as well as fund distribution charges (known as 12b-1 fees).33 do incur the fund expenses of the mutual funds in their 401(k) accounts.
 Ongoing expenses are paid from fund assets, so investors pay these expenses indirectly.
-The total expense ratio, which reflects both the operating expense ratio-including portfolio management, fund administration and compliance, shareholder services, and other miscellaneous costs-and 12b-1 fees, is measured in this report as an asset-weighted average.
+The average expense ratio, which reflects both the operating expense ratio-including portfolio management, fund administration and compliance, shareholder services, and other miscellaneous costs and 12b-1 fees, is measured in this report as an assetweighted average.
 Using the asset-weighted average to measure costs provides an aggregate estimate of what 401(k) participants actually pay to invest in mutual funds through their 401(k) plans.
-Mutual funds with larger shares of assets in 401(k) plans contribute proportionately more to the asset-weighted average than do less widely held funds.
+Mutual funds with larger shares of assets in 401(k) plans contribute proportionately more to the asset-weighted average than mutual funds with smaller shares of assets in 401(k) plans.